Home » Berlin » Berlin TV Tower tickets

 On the day of your visit, you will get priority entry through the lane reserved for visitors who already have tickets.

-Unfortunately, there is no way to skip the queue for the lift to get down from the observatory.
+Unfortunately, there is no way to skip the queue for the security check and lift to reach the observatory.

 Note: If you want nothing to do with the crowd but still want stunning views of Berlin, check out Panoramapunkt, yet another observatory in the city.